If you’re concerned that you or your child has ADHD, you’re not alone.

 In order for someone to be diagnosed with ADHD, they must have symptoms for six months or longer.

 For neurodivergent adults with undiagnosed ADHD, symptoms of the disorder generally begin in childhood but were never properly addressed.
 They often performed poorly while in school due to their difficulty concentrating and prioritizing their time.
+They may also have had intense emotional outbursts such as anger ,anxiety or sadness.

 These traits carry over into adulthood, impacting job performance and social interactions.
 As a result, restlessness, risk-taking, poor listening and communication skills may occur.
 They may seek immediate gratification over patience in doing mundane tasks, be forgetful about appointments or plans and have poor time management.
 Some useful ADHD research is available here.